orstavik/JoiComponents/book/chapter6/Pattern3_FeatureDetectAndPolyfill.md

 5. When using the polyfill for HTMLTemplate, the `HTMLTemplateElement.bootstrap(document)` method is run to process any `template` elements already added to the DOM before the polyfill was registered.
-If you *know* that no template elements has been added to the DOM prior to the polyfill being loaded, this call is not necessary.
+If you *know* that no template elements has been added to the DOM prior to the polyfill being loaded, this call is not necessary. (todo verify this)

 Next, we will look at the [BatchCustomElementUpgrades](Pattern4_BatchCustomElementUpgrades.md) pattern.
 This pattern makes the use of the customElements polyfill more efficient.